 With so many concerns regarding lead in drinking water, we suggest that you have your water tested by a qualified laboratory before purchasing a filter to reduce lead.
 Simple visual examination or tasting your water will not help you determine whether your water contains lead or if your water is lead free.

 Easy Install Countertop Filter

-- Can dramatically reduce chlorine, bad taste, odor, lead, Cryptosporidium cysts and Giardia cysts using the good cartridge, plus mercury using the better cartridge, plus most VOC's when using the best cartridge
+- Can dramatically reduce chlorine, bad taste, odor, lead, Cryptosporidium cysts and Giardia cysts using the good cartridge, plus mercury and most VOC's when using the best cartridge

 - Water filter housing is made in the United States

 - High quality durable plastic or chrome housing (approx. 11 1/2" tall)